stevenld165/pusheen-pics/README.md

 ## Google Drive Folder
 If you are not smart or tech savy enough to understand how to use Github (You should though if you ever want to do open sourse thingies), I have created a Google Drive folder (I wouldn't recommend this, because someone can take your images, delete them, etc.)
 [Click here for that!](https://drive.google.com/open?id=0B08DdMCY_861bnBuQVNZZ2RwR2M)

-## E-mail me a pic
-If you...
-1. Don't understand Github/ Too lazy to learn it.
-2. Don't want to use Google Drive for the reasons listed above.
-3. Something else.

-You can e-mail me at notstevensalt@gmail.com *(My alt e-mail)*

 **If Emailing, Please set the subject to "Pusheen-DD-MM-YY-name_to_go_by" (Don't put _'s) EX: 15-09-17-john**